zwzzzQAQ/Chinese-MentalBERT/mlm_wwm/README.md

     --do_eval \
     --output_dir $OUTPUT_DIR
 ```
-## Downstream task finetuning and evaluation
+## Downstream Task Finetuning and Evaluation
 The proposed pretrained model underwent evaluation on four public datasets in the mental health domain, including sentiment analysis, suicide detection and cognitive distortion identification.

 The sentiment analysis task is derived from [SMP2020-EWECT](https://github.com/BrownSweater/BERT_SMP2020-EWECT).
 This Weibo emotion classification evaluation task comprises two datasets: the first is a usual Weibo dataset, featuring randomly collected data on various topics; the second is an epidemic-related Weibo dataset.
 The Weibo data included all pertain to the COVID epidemic.
 The objective of the Weibo emotion classification task is to identify the emotions contained in Weibo posts.
 The input consists of a Weibo post, and the output is the identified emotion category contained in the Weibo post.
 In this task, the dataset categorizes Weibo posts into one of six categories based on the emotions they contain: positive, angry, sad, fearful, surprised, and no emotion.